servicepilot/TDSLink-NBA_for_zOS/Install.md

           S NBA4ZOS,PARM='WEBPORT=8080'

-If a parameter is not defined, NBA for zOS looks in the SYSIN file and finally in the NBA for z/OS "Defaults".
+If a parameter is not defined, NBA for z/OS looks in the SYSIN file and finally in the NBA for z/OS "Defaults".

-   1. Upload the file Sysin.txt sample into a system **PARMLIB** - e.g.: `NBA4ZOS.PARMLIB(SYSIN)`
+   1. Upload the Sysin.txt file sample into a system **PARMLIB** - e.g.: `NBA4ZOS.PARMLIB(SYSIN)`

-   2. Customize the SYSIN parameter "KEY" to define the product password for commercial license.
+   2. Customize the SYSIN parameter "KEY" to define the product password for the commercial license.

 > **Note:** The continuation character allows parameters to be defined on several lines.
-If one line ends with the character ',' (comma) then the next line will be concatenated with the previous one.
+If one line ends with the ',' (comma) character then the following line will be concatenated with the current one.
 >
 > Example:
 >
 >     OUTPUT SPILOT,111.222.33.44,
 >       514,Class_name,Obj_name,View_name

-> **Warning:** The bad use of the continuation character may cause NBA for z/OS to ignore or misinterpret parameters.
+> **Warning:** Bad use of the continuation character may cause NBA for z/OS to ignore or misinterpret parameters.

 ### 6. Optional HTTPS web interface access

-The TDSLink - NBA for zOS agent includes a web interface serving pages using HTTP.
+The TDSLink - NBA for z/OS agent includes a web interface serving pages using HTTP.
 To secure this interface with HTTPS it is necessary to implement **AT-TLS** technology.

-See [Access ServicePilot TDSLink - NBA for zOS using HTTPS](https.md) for details on securing the web interface.
+See [Access ServicePilot TDSLink - NBA for z/OS using HTTPS](https.md) for details on securing the web interface.

 ---

-## Using ServicePilot TDSLink - NBA for zOS
+## Using ServicePilot TDSLink - NBA for z/OS

-### Starting TDSLink - NBA for zOS
+### Starting TDSLink - NBA for z/OS

 Use the following MVS command: